 - Edmonton: Edmonton is a major hub for the oil and gas sector.
-In addition, it also offers an abundance of job opportunities in the advanced manufacturing, digital technology, financial services, transportation, life sciences, and agri-foods industries.
+In addition, it also offers an abundance of job opportunities in advanced manufacturing, digital technology, financial services, transportation, life sciences, and agri-foods industries.

 - Red Deer: The city of Red Deer offers employment opportunities in manufacturing, mining and oil and gas extraction, retail, construction, health care, and education.

 - Lethbridge: The economy of Lethbridge relies on industries like health and education services, food and accommodation services, trade, construction, manufacturing, and other services.

 The in-demand jobs have been compiled based on in-demand and priority occupations identified in the latest Provincial Nominee Programs and NOCs selected in recent PNP draws.
 The occupations listed in the sections below are not exhaustive and are subject to change as the labour market needs evolve.You can also use the Government of Canada’s Job Bank portal to conduct a trend analysis of average wages, eligibility criteria, and job requirements for your occupation in a particular city or province.